vuejs/vuex/docs/en/actions.md

 An action expresses the intention for something to happen, and abstracts the details away from the component calling it.
 When a component wants to do something, it just calls an action - there's no need to worry about a callback or a return value, because actions result in state changes, and state changes will trigger the component's DOM to update - the component is completely decoupled from how that action is actually performed.

+Therefore, we usually perform API calls to data endpoints inside actions, and hide the asynchronous details from both the Components calling the actions, and the mutations triggered by the actions.

 > Vuex actions are in fact "action creators" in vanilla flux definitions, but I find that term more confusing than useful.

 ### Simple Actions